-The extra calcium and magnesium dry up on your skin after a bath or shower, clogging pores.
+The extra calcium and magnesium dry on your skin after a bath or shower, clogging pores.
 The ingredients in your shampoo and soap also cannot dissolve as well with these extra minerals present in the water, so you’re left with a film-like residue on your skin that you can’t wash away after showering.

 The result: more acne breakouts, flaky scalp, and dry, itchy skin.

 How do I know if I have hard water?